The easiest way to check your collection day is via the My TRC App.

 - That your bin weighs less than 70kg – if you cannot lift the front of the bin and move it with one hand, then it is too heavy.

 If you can answer yes to all points, please report a missed collection via the My TRC App.
+Leave the missed bin out for collection once the request has been submitted.

 If your bin has been lost, damaged, missing or stolen, please contact the Waste Hotline on 1300 530 535.
 Charges may apply for bin replacements.